coverclock/com-diag-hazer/README.md

            -P          Process incoming data even if no report is being generated.
            -R          Print a Report on standard output.
            -S FILE     Use source FILE or named pipe for input.
+           -T FILE     Save the high precision LLH trace to FILE.
            -U STRING   Like -W except expect UBX ACK or NAK response.
            -U ''       Exit when this empty UBX STRING is processed.
            -V          Log Version in the form of release, vintage, and revision.